BECOME A FOSTER — HELP SAVE A LIFE

 Once you have been paired with a foster dog, you will be contacted to arrange pick-up/drop-off time for the dog as well as supplies.
 No, you will not be provided with pink sparkly dog clothes for your California Chihuahua rescue.

-*ALL supplies must be returned to Save Our Scruff when your dog is adopted so that we can continue to use them for future dogs we save.
+*Supplies (other than remaining food, toys if used, and martingale collar) must be returned to Save Our Scruff when your dog is adopted so that we can continue to use them for future dogs we save.
 Please do not give them to the adopter.
 And please don't keep them for drag wear.

 FOSTER HOME TESTIMONIAL